chinmayto/terraform-aws-eks-observability/README.md

-# Monitoring Your EKS Cluster: A Complete Guide to Prometheus and Grafana with Helm
+# Observability on Amazon EKS Cluster: A Complete Guide to Prometheus and Grafana with Helm

-# Observability on Amazon EKS with Prometheus and Grafana with Helm

 When deploying applications on Amazon Elastic Kubernetes Service (EKS), ensuring that you can observe, monitor, and troubleshoot workloads effectively is crucial.
 This is where observability comes into play.
 In this blog, we’ll set up an EKS cluster using AWS Community Terraform modules, install Prometheus and Grafana for monitoring and visualization, configure Route53 DNS records, and deploy a sample microservices application (Voting App).## Why Prometheus and Grafana?